EnriqueRT/HumanEukaryoticMicrobiota/README.md

    *  `counts_track_table.tsv` is a table where the rows correspond to the samples and the columns to the reads for each sample of the three QC steps.

-   *  `percentages_track_table.tsv` is a table with the same structure, adding for each sample the percentages of readings left over with respect to the total in each of the steps with fastp and bowtie.
+   *  `percentages_track_table.tsv` is a table with the same structure, adding for each sample the percentages of reads left over with respect to the total in each of the steps with fastp and bowtie.

    *  `qc_stats_table.xls` is a table that shows overall statistics of reads per project, the length of the shortest and longest reads, the total number of reads, the average number of reads per sample and percentages associated with the average loss of reads per sample.